 \section{Large-Sample Properties and Efficiency Considerations}

-We express the generalizability estimator as solution to unbiased estimating equations to establish consistency and asymptotic normality in the non-nested design setting.
-We focus on DR2, and considerations for other estimators are given in Web Appendix 3. {The unbiased estimating equations representation permits the derivation of a sandwich variance that properly takes into account the uncertainty in estimating the parametric nuisance models.
-Of note, these additional sources of uncertainty were considered important for accurate variance estimation when parametric models are used to estimate the nuisance parameters in observational studies \citep{lunceford,buchanan,LiandLi2019,mao2019propensity}, and we extend such considerations to these generalizability estimators.} In what follows, we assume the random vectors, $(D_i,D_iS_i,D_iZ_i,D_iS_iX_i,D_iS_iY_i)$, $i=1,\ldots,N$ are IID draws from the target population.
+We express each generalizability estimator as the solution to unbiased estimating equations to establish the consistency and asymptotic normality in the non-nested design setting.
+We focus on DR2, and considerations for other estimators are given in Web Appendix 3. {The unbiased estimating equations representation permits the derivation of a sandwich variance estimator that accounts for the the uncertainty in estimating the parametric nuisance models.
+Of note, these additional sources of uncertainty were considered important for accurate variance estimation when parametric models are used to estimate the nuisance parameters in observational studies \citep{lunceford,buchanan,LiandLi2019,mao2019propensity}, and we extend such considerations to these generalizability estimators.} In the following, we assume the random vectors, $(D_i,D_iS_i,D_iZ_i,D_iS_iX_i,D_iS_iY_i)$, $i=1,\ldots,N$ are IID draws from the target population.
 Our asymptotic analysis requires the target population size $N$ to approach infinity, and as $N\rightarrow \infty$, the inclusion probability approaches a positive constant: $\Pi_0=m/(N-n)\rightarrow \pi_0$.
 Similar assumptions are used in the choice-based sampling literature \citep{scott1986fitting,li2020secondary}